What-is-Emotion

 A customer service representative may feel frustrated but still has to smile and behave politely.

-Different Dimensions of Emotion in OB
+Major Dimensions of Emotion in Organization Behavior

 1. Variety